MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse5_2/readme.txt

 site:
       http://www.adobe.com/

-The zip files contain the same files in the same directory structure.
+The zip files contain the same files in the same directory structure except that the top level directory is ModelMuse5_2.
 To install it, unzip the file retaining the directory structure of the zip file.
 Unlike the installer, unzipping the files from a zip file will not associate ModelMuse project files with extensions .gpt, .gpb, or .mmZLib